 For the unsheltered, for those who are suffering, oppressed, afflicted, or in need, especially [names],

-The Intercessor offers prayers on behalf of the congregation and bids their prayers.
+The Intercessor offers prayers on behalf of the congregation and bids their prayers. ...we pray.

-...we pray.
-Lord, have mercy.

 For the dying and the dead, for their care-takers, and those who mourn, especially [names],